Expensify/App/README.md

 - If you export a component named `Text` the file/directory should be named `Text`
 - If you export a function named `guid` the file/directory should be named `guid`.
 - For files that are utilities that export several functions/classes use the UpperCamelCase version ie: `DateUtils`.
+- HOCs should be named in camelCase like withIon.
+- All React components should be PascalCase (a.k.a.
+UpperCamelCase 🐫).

 ## Platform-Specific File Extensions
 In most cases, the code written for this repo should be platform-independent.
 In such cases, each module should have a single file, `index.js`, which defines the module's exports.
 There are, however, some cases in which a feature is intrinsically tied to the underlying platform.
 In such cases, the following file extensions can be used to export platform-specific code from a module: